Puff Pastry Chicken Pot Pie

 - 1 large lightly beaten egg + 1 Tablespoon water

-- 1 tablespoon minced fresh parsley for garnish (optional)
+- 1 Tablespoon minced fresh parsley for garnish (optional)

 Instructions

-- Once melted, add the onion and cook for 2 minutes, stirring occasionally.
-Add the garlic and cook for 30 seconds, stirring constantly.
+- Once melted, add 1 medium onion, diced and cook for 2 minutes, stirring occasionally.
+Add 3 cloves garlic, minced and cook for 30 seconds, stirring constantly.

-- Gradually add the chicken broth and milk to the flour mixture, whisking constantly.
+- Gradually add 2 cups chicken broth and 1 cup milk to the flour mixture, whisking constantly.
 Bring to a boil, and then let it boil for 2 minutes, whisking the whole time.

 - Transfer the chicken mixture to an 8×8-inch casserole dish.